 Visual encounter surveys have been conducted on May 4, 2015, June 1, 2015, June 29, 2015, and September 1, 2015, which involved thorough area searches in a variety of habitats.
 Surveys occurred between 0615 and 1106 hrs during suitable weather conditions (i.e. sunny, warm (>15°C), low wind (<4 on Beaufort scale), and no precipitation).
+The June survey was conducted when temperatures were lower.
+The focus of this spring insect survey was to capture the early emergent species which are often flying at temperatures substantially lower than the recommended 15°C (e.g. species such as West Virginia White, Common Green Darner, various Baskettail species).
+West Virginia White (Pieris virginiensis) is of particular interest because this species was identified as potentially occurring within the subject property based on the background review (Jones et al. 2015).

 Species that could not be identified on the wing were captured using a butterfly net, identified if possible or described in detail, and released.
 Photographic records have been taken of individuals that could not be identified to species in the field for later confirmation in the lab.
 During each survey, detailed notes have been taken that described the habitat searched, level of effort, weather conditions, species observed, and number of individuals, as well as any habitat associations (e.g. nectaring or ovipositing on specific plants), larva, pupa, etc.